gsemet/python-fiximports/README.rst

 No::

     from abc import dce, fgh
-    from abc import (dce, fgh)
+    from abc import (dce,
+                     fgh)
     from abc import dce, \
                     fgh

 ``fiximports`` automatically splits ``import`` statements that uses a comma. ``\`` and parenthesis are not supported

-*Bonus*: enforcing this rule ensure you can always find occurences of the following search pattern:
+**Bonus**: enforcing this rule ensure you can always find occurences of the following search pattern:
 ``import name_of_the_object``.

 Rule 2
 ------

 Import statements are organized in block, separated by an empty line.
-Each block are alphabetically sorted.
+Each block is alphabetically sorted.

+This removes any ambiguity in the placement of an import line in a given block.

 Yes::